PushpankDhruw/TypeRush/README.md

 ## 🚀 Features

-- **New Typing Tests Every Time**: The app has lots of different texts to keep your practice interesting and challenging.
+- **New Typing Tests **Every** Time**: The app has lots of different texts to keep your practice interesting and challenging.
-- **See Your Progress as You Type**: You can watch your typing speed, how well you're doing, and your score update live.
+- **See Your Progress as You Type**: You can watch your typing speed, how well you're doing, and your score updbate live.
 - **Spot Your Mistakes Easily**: If you type something wrong, it'll light up so you can see where you need to improve.
 - **Caps Lock Warning**: It tells you if you've accidentally left Caps Lock on to avoid errors.
 - **Summary After Each Test**: When you finish a test, you get a detailed report of your speed, score, and mistakes.